gmomo/python-ehub/docs/Visualization Tool.md

 `self.e_techs` = Tech List

 This class has functions corresponding to each section of the tabbed interface.
 Each function lays out returns its individual plots.
 In the `layout()` function, all these plots are assembled into a tabbed interface.
 It also has a function `create_legend()` to create a custom legend for the technologies.
 Each individual function uses a certain `ColumnDataSource` object or a dictionary in `bokeh` to plot.
 Each `ColumnDataSource` object wraps a dictionary which contains the quantities to plot.
-Each dictionary contains lists.
+Each dictionary contains lists as values with associated keys.
 Functions,plots and their corresponding dictionaries with their accompanying lists are given below.

 #### `demand_plot()`
 1. data_dict

-Value = Contains demand data by node and form indexed by timestep.
-Key = 'n' + form_number
+Value = Contains demand data by node and form indexed by timestep per form Key = 'n' + form_number

 #### `production()`
 1. prod_data
 2. prod_dataw = For week plots

-Value = Contains production data indexed by timestep or weeks respectively.
+Value = Contains production data indexed by timestep or weeks respectively per hub, form and tech.
 Key = 'n' + hub_number + form_number + tech_number

 #### `capacities()`
 1. cap_source
+Value = Contains capacity data indexed by hubs per tech and form Key = 'n' + tech_number + form_number
+2.storage_dict
+Value = Contains storage capacity indexed by hubs per form Key = 'f' + form_number

+#### `costs()`
+1. opcost_data
+2. opcost_dataw
+Value = Contains operational cost data indexed by timesteps/weeks per tech Key = 't' + tech_number

+#### `carbon_emissions()`
+1. c_em_tech
+2. c_em_techw
+Value = Carbon Emissions indexed by timesteps/weeks per tech Key = 't' + tech_number

+3. c_em_nodes
+Value = Carbon Emissions indexed by time_steps per node Key = 'n' + hub_number

+#### `exports()`
+1. exp_dict
+Value = Energy exports indexed by timesteps per form Key = 'f' + form_number

+## Known Issues

+1. Bokeh warnings during compilation, should be fine.
+2. Two Bokeh Servers cannot run on the same port no. Supply different port numbers.
+3. Initial Loading may take some time.
+4. **Ensure that bokeh.js and python bokeh both have versions 0.12.6, otherwise it may lead to a blank screen. **